-The Company is developing a therapy for pancreatic cancer to address a critical unmet medical need.
-This need exists for patients with advanced pancreatic cancer whose tumors are locally advanced, non-metastatic and inoperable, but no longer respond to the current standard of care for advanced pancreatic cancer.
+A critical unmet medical need exists for patients with pancreatic cancer whose tumors are locally advanced, non-metastatic and inoperable but no longer respond to Abraxane plus gemcitabine, the current standard of care for advanced pancreatic cancer.
 These patients have no effective treatment alternative once their tumors no longer respond to this combination therapy.
+Commonly used treatments for these types of patients include 5-fluorouracil ("5-FU") or capecitabine (a prodrug of 5-FU) with or without radiation.
+However, such treatments are only marginally effective in treating the tumor and result in serious side effects.
+The Company is developing a therapy that it believes can serve as a "consolidation therapy" with Abraxane plus gemcitabine that addresses the critical unmet medical need.

-Subject to the approval of the United States Food and Drug Administration ("FDA"), the Company plans to commence a clinical trial in locally advanced, inoperable non-metastatic pancreatic cancer ("LAPC").
-The proposed clinical trial is designed to show that the Company's Cell-in-a-Box [®] plus low-dose ifosfamide therapy can serve as an effective and safe consolidation chemotherapy for LAPC patients whose tumors no longer respond after four to six months of therapy using the current standard of care.
-The trial will take place in the United States, with possible study sites in Europe.
+Subject to FDA approval, the Company plans to commence a Phase 2b clinical trial involving locally advanced, inoperable non-metastatic pancreatic cancer.
+The Company had a Pre-Investigational New Drug Application ("Pre-IND") meeting with the Center for Biologics Evaluation and Research of the FDA on January 17, 2017.
+At the Pre-IND meeting, the FDA informed the Company it agreed with certain aspects of the Company's development plan, charged the Company with completing numerous tasks and provided the Company with the guidance the Company needs to complete what it expects will be a successful Investigational New Drug Application ("IND") process, although no assurance can be given whether the FDA will approve the Company's IND once it is submitted.
+The proposed clinical trial is designed to show that the Company's Cell-in-a-Box[®] plus low-dose ifosfamide therapy can serve as an effective and safe consolidation chemotherapy for patients whose tumors no longer respond after four to six months of therapy with Abraxane[®] plus gemcitabine.
+The trial will take place in the United States with possible study sites in Europe.